ara3d/bim-open-schema/source-code.md

 - [Ara3D.Geometry](https://github.com/ara3d/ara3d-sdk/blob/main/src/Ara3D.Geometry) - A library of geometry and math routines
 - [Ara3D.Extra](https://github.com/ara3d/ara3d-sdk/blob/main/ext/Ara3D.Extras) - A grab-bag of external dependencies, in this case used for Parquet loading, writing, and parsing
 - [Ara3D.BimOpenSchema.IO](https://github.com/ara3d/ara3d-sdk/blob/main/ext/Ara3D.BimOpenSchema.IO) - Additional libraries for reading/writing and transforming BIM OpenSchema (e.g., to Excel)

+# Contributions

+Contribution are welcome, if they conform to the style and design philosophy established by the pre-existing code.
+Most contributions would be made to the [Ara 3D SDK repository](https://github.com/ara3d/ara3d-sdk).
+If you have questions or suggestions feel free to [submit an issue](https://github.com/ara3d/bim-open-schema/issues).